George Santos reaches plea deal, pleads guilty to wire fraud and identity theft

 He admitted fraudulently using credit cards of at least one other person for his personal benefit, as well as making false statements to the Federal Election Commission.
 He also admitted to committing wire fraud between Sept-Oct of 2022.

+In addition to pleading guilty to those crimes, Peace said Santos also admitted to a "litany" of other crimes, "for which the court will hold him accountable at sentencing."

-"My actions have betrayed the trust of my supporters and constituents," Santos said.
+"My actions have betrayed the trust of my supporters and constituents," Santos said in court.

 Prosecutors said, had they gone to trial, they were ready with more than 500 exhibits including text messages, emails, financial records and flight records, along with dozens of witnesses.